CAT #: IGH Clonality

-For detection of the vast majority of clonal IGH VH-JH rearrangements, including the associated VH-JH region DNA sequences, a multiplex master mix targeting the conserved framework region 1 (FR1) and the joining region is used for PCR amplification.
+For detection of the vast majority of clonal IGH VH-JH rearrangements, including the associated VH-JH region DNA sequences, a multiplex master mix targeting the conserved framework region 1 (FR1), framework region 2 (FR2), or framework region 3 (FR3), as well as the joining region, is used for PCR amplification.
 Next-generation sequencing of the PCR products is used to identify DNA sequences specific to clonal gene rearrangements.
 Bioinformatics tools facilitate the characterization of sequences present at greater than 2.5% of the population.
 These sequences can be used to track specific clonal populations.

-Since leukemia and lymphomas originate from the malignant transformation of individual lymphoid cells, all leukemias and lymphomas generally share one or more cell-specific or ‘clonal’ antigen receptor gene rearrangements.
+Since leukemia and lymphomas originate from the malignant transformation of individual lymphoid cells, all leukemias and lymphomas generally share one or more cell-specific or “clonal” antigen receptor gene rearrangements.
 Clonality does not always imply malignancy; all results must be interpreted in the context of all of the other available diagnostic criteria.
-Tests that detect IGH clonal rearrangements are useful in the characterization and treatment of B- and T-cell malignancies.
+Tests that detect IGH clonal rearrangements are useful in the characterization, monitoring, and treatment of B- and T-cell malignancies.

 Indications for Testing: